InseeFr/Helm-Charts/charts/concevoir/README.md

-# Bowie Helm-Chart
+# Concevoir Helm-Chart

-Bowie Chart is a "meta-chart".
+Concevoir Chart is a "meta-chart".
-You can use it if you just want all services provided by bowie (All tools for design questionnaires).
+You can use it if you just want all services provided by concevoir (All tools for design questionnaires).

-Bowie-Chart depends on the following Chart:
+Concevoir-Chart depends on the following Chart:

 - [ui-api-db](../ui-api-db/): Generic Chart for UI (React app), API (SpringBoot app) and DB (PostgreSQL from the chart proposed by Bitami)
 - [eno-ws](../eno-ws/): Chart which describes generation module